ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

             SELECT 1 as is_actualised_has_happened, a.step_id
             FROM business_items bi, actualisations a
             WHERE bi.id = a.business_item_id
             /* We select business items with a date in the past or of today. */ AND bi.date <= CURRENT_DATE
             /* We select business items within the specified work package. */ AND bi.work_package_id = #{work_package.id}
+            /* We group by the ID of the actualisation. */ GROUP BY a.id
+          ) actualisations_has_happened
+          ON s.id = actualisations_has_happened.step_id
+        /* The left join ensures that the outer step query returns records for steps that have not been actualised with a business item, regardless of date. */
+        LEFT JOIN
+          (
+            SELECT 1 as is_actualised, a.step_id
+            FROM business_items bi, actualisations a
+            WHERE bi.id = a.business_item_id
+            /* We select business items within the specified work package. */ AND bi.work_package_id = #{work_package.id}
+            /* We group by the ID of the actualisation. */ GROUP BY a.id
           ) actualisations
           ON s.id = actualisations.step_id
           /* We group by the step ID because the same step may be the target step of many routes and we only want to include each step once. */